1230 Peachtree Street, N.E

 Jonathan earned his bachelor of arts from Northwestern in 1997 before graduating with his J.D. from Emory University in 2001.

-Both Chambers USA and Best Lawyers® have recognized Jonathan for excellence in the area of environmental law since 2016.
+Both Chambers USA and Best Lawyers in America® have recognized Jonathan for excellence in the area of environmental law and litigation since 2016.

 Counsel to a textile finishing company in defense of a class action and state and federal investigations concerning a fish kill on the Ogeechee River.

 Counsel to the Municipal Electric Authority of Georgia in a class action concerning utility rates charged by member municipality.

 Counsel to an international manufacturer and supplier of petrochemicals with respect to CERCLA, RCRA, and Clean Air Act issues at one of its facilities.

 Counsel to the world’s largest producer of outdoor power products on Clean Air Act, CERCLA, and sustainability issues.